 It’s been hard.
 I almost felt like I was mourning my goals this year, as dramatic as that sounds.
 I’m worried we will go into a recession and my dream of doing wedding photography full-time will be put off so much longer than I had hoped.
 Something that gave me comfort was a quote I found that was written by Morgan Harper Nichols.
 If you’ve never heard of her, click here.
 Her words are amazing.
-The whole poem is wonderful (click here to read it in this Instagram post!), but the part that stopped me dead in my tracks was when she wrote, “So I will trust and believe, I have not missed out on what was meant for me.”
+The whole poem is wonderful (click here to read it in this Instagram post), but the part that stopped me dead in my tracks was when she wrote, “So I will trust and believe, I have not missed out on what was meant for me.”
 When I read that, I felt like she was talking to me.

-We rebooked our flight for 8:00 pm that night and had time to kill, so we went back through the security (we were super wary because there was already news of Coronavirus spreading into the US at this point and you always hear that security bins are the dirtiest things, like ever).
+We rebooked our flight for 8:00 pm that night and had time to kill, so we went back through the security.
+We were super wary because there was already news of Coronavirus spreading into the US at this point and you always hear that security bins are the dirtiest things, like ever.
 The airport gave us each $12 food vouchers because of our cancelled flight so we found a Mexican restaurant to grab a bite to eat.
-We ordered margaritas (which we later found out were $14 each…and not covered by the food vouchers) and then soon after I got a call from baggage claim telling me that our 8:00 pm flight was cancelled and we needed to come pick up our bag.
+We ordered margaritas (which we later found were not covered by the food vouchers).
+Soon after I got a call from baggage claim telling me that our 8:00 pm flight was cancelled and we needed to come pick up our bag.
 I 100% ugly cried in the middle of that restaurant.
 No shame.

 The airport put us up in a hotel that night and the next day we were over it.
 Nashville was ravaged with tornadoes that night, turns out that Dollywood was closed for winter still, and it was going to rain all week anyways so hiking would have been interesting.
 We just weren’t meant to go.
 So we cancelled our flights and Airbnb and we made a super last minute decision to drive New Orleans instead!